fantauzzi/CarND-PID-Control-Project/README.md

 `./pid [tune] [P-coefficient I-coefficient D-coefficient]`

-Argument `tune` directs the program to run a tuning algorithm ([twiddle](https://martin-thoma.com/twiddle/)) for its PID coefficients; see below for details.
-The next three parameters are the coeficients governing the PID controller; in case of parameters tuning, they are the optimisation starting values.
+Argument `tune` directs the program to run a tuning algorithm ([twiddle](https://martin-thoma.com/twiddle/)) for its steering PID coefficients; see below for details.
+The next three parameters are the coefficients governing the steering PID controller; in case of parameters tuning, they are the optimisation starting values.

 ## Considerations on Parameter Tuning